 In the year 2018-2019 we introduced three domains.
 Every domain consists of a team of students, staff and teachers.

 Age limits are not handled strictly, students themselves indicate when they are ready to move to another domain.
-For instance a student when has decided on the education he/she wants to go to after De Ruimte, he needs sparring with peers and prepare for exams.
+If for instance a student has decided on the course he wants to take after De Ruimte, needs sparring with peers and prepare for exams.
 Domain 3 is the place to be to realize that.
 The student asks for an interview with the Domain 3 circle to discuss the plans.
 The circle decides whether or not the goals of the student fit the purpose of the domain.

 All spaces in the school are open to everybody.
 If young students want to relax in the hammock in domain 3, they are free to do so.
 Older students sometimes look after the young students in domain 1 or go and play pool in domain 2.
 Everyone can join in making music in the basement or with chemistry experiments in the lab (when the science teacher is there).